 When should I take the LSAT?

 The LSAT is offered at least four times each year.
 Applicants frequently take the LSAT in the year prior to their contemplated enrollment date.
 Doing so gives them an opportunity to take the LSAT again if they desire to improve their score.
-The school encourages applicant to take the LSAT no later than March of the year in which they plan to enroll.
+The school encourages applicants to take the LSAT no later than March of the year in which they plan to enroll.
 The June LSAT is the last possible date to take the exam and be considered for fall 2022 enrollment.
 The registration deadline for the June LSAT administration is April 27, 2022.
 More information is available here.

 May I submit my application before I have taken the LSAT?